 If people don’t make you feel good you won’t try hard.

-ways to be healthy and thin: high fiber, high protein, but don’t cut essential things out of your diet… keep balance… high fiber foods make you feel full and satisfy hunger (naturally) to where you wont want lots of food… stay away from processed foods, most have little nutrition (and high calories) which leaves your body wanting more because the food is lacking essential nutrients your body needs (marketing strategy from companies)… also artificial sweeteners are linked to lower metabolism (and brain cancer) so i would cut our diet sodas, and to be honest all soda in general… so if you want to burn fat off easier go natural and learn to cook and drink lots of water… also if you like treats it is usually healthier and lower calories to make them at home from scratch then to go to a restaurant to get treats or to buy them at the store because they use more fatty ingredients and high sodium and sugars and if you make it yourself you can use more quality ingredients and less (i recommend organic)… and diet pills lower metabolism over time… the best thing to do is to develop a healthy life style, stick with it and stay away from quick fix diets or quick fix anything… also though starving yourself might get you skinny, eventually you will gain the weight back and more because when your body feels like it is starving it goes in “starvation mode” and panics and starts storing extra fat, in areas like love handles and all those area that you don’t want it… so not only is this unhealthy it is not effective in the long run… i can honestly go on forever about health stuff, i’m a health nut… but i’ll stop since this is a fashion site ;) oh and exercise, i suggest pilates and/ or yoga if you want a lean toned body…posted over 4 years ago
+ways to be healthy and thin: high fiber, high protein, but don’t cut essential things out of your diet… keep balance… high fiber foods make you feel full and satisfy hunger (naturally) to where you wont want lots of food… stay away from processed foods, most have little nutrition (and high calories) which leaves your body wanting more because the food is lacking essential nutrients your body needs (marketing strategy from companies)… also artificial sweeteners are linked to lower metabolism (and brain cancer) so i would cut our diet sodas, and to be honest all soda in general… so if you want to burn fat off easier go natural and learn to cook and drink lots of water… also if you like treats it is usually healthier and lower calories to make them at home from scratch then to go to a restaurant to get treats or to buy them at the store because they use more fatty ingredients and high sodium and sugars and if you make it yourself you can use more quality ingredients and less (i recommend organic)… and diet pills lower metabolism over time… the best thing to do is to develop a healthy life style, stick with it and stay away from quick fix diets or quick fix anything… also though starving yourself might get you skinny, eventually you will gain the weight back and more because when your body feels like it is starving it goes in “starvation mode” and panics and starts storing extra fat, in areas like love handles and all those area that you don’t want it… so not only is this unhealthy it is not effective in the long run… i can honestly go on forever about health stuff, i’m a health nut… but i’ll stop since this is a fashion site ;) oh and exercise, i suggest pilates and/ or yoga if you want a lean toned body…posted almost 7 years ago

 I hate the weight battle as much as everyone else.